K9 Nose Work Mock Trial for all Levels

 Nose work is more than just a fun game - it’s a powerful way to tap into your dog’s natural instincts while building real-life skills.

 At Dogology, we teach K9 Nose Work for both enrichment and competition.
-Whether your goal is to give your dog a mentally stimulating outlet or to step into the world of scent sport trials, we’ll help you find the right path.
+Whether your goal is to give your dog a mentally stimulating outlet or to step into the world of scent sport trials, we’ll help you find the right path!

 Click the “Book a Class” button above to join a class!
 Brand new dogs are best starting with an Intro to Nose Work class (click the button to join the list for a future class) to learn in a methodical way with carefully planned activities.
 But new dogs can also try things out at a drop in class, which are held weekly in various locations (indoor and outdoor, depending on the season).